Canva vs Figma for Marketing Teams 2026: Which One's Actually Worth Your Budget?

 - Social media managers who need to create, resize, and schedule content quickly

-- Content marketers producing blog graphics, email headers, and presentation decks regularly
+- Content marketers producing blog graphics, email headers, and presentation decks on a regular basis

 - Agencies managing multiple client brands using the Brand Kit and template features

-- Teams with tight budgets where the ROI case for Figma just doesn't make sense
+- Teams with tight budgets where the ROI case for Figma simply doesn't stack up

-- Marketing ops teams who want something the whole team — regardless of design background — can actually use without an extensive training program
+- Marketing ops teams who want something the whole team — regardless of design background — can actually use without a training program

 Who Should Choose Figma?

-- Marketing teams with in-house designers who need professional-grade tools and won't settle for workarounds
+- Marketing teams with in-house designers who need professional-grade tools and won't accept workarounds

 - Growth teams running complex A/B tests on landing pages who need systematic design variations